Implement step-up authentication

 override function of the session recipe.

-By default, SuperTokens allows a factor setup (for example, creating a new TOTP device), as long as the user has a session and has completed all the MFA factors required during login.
+By default, SuperTokens allows a factor setup, such as creating a new TOTP device, as long as the user has a session and has completed all the MFA factors required during login.
 This opens up a security issue when it comes to completing step up auth.
 Consider the following scenario:

 - The user has logged in and completed TOTP

-- The user is shown the TOTP challenge on the frontend.
+- The user sees the TOTP challenge on the frontend.
 However, instead of completing that, they call the create TOTP device API which would succeed and then use the new TOTP device to complete the factor challenge required for the API.

-This allows someome malicious to bypass step up auth.
-In order to prevent this, we need to override one fo the MFA recipe functions on the backend to enforce that the factor setup can only happen if the user is not in a step up auth state:
+This allows someone malicious to bypass step up auth.
+To prevent this, override one of the MFA recipe functions on the backend.
+This enforces that the factor setup can only happen if the user is not in a step-up auth state.

 import supertokens from "supertokens-node";